ultrman-seven/smartCar/README.md

 branch: run test
 ---
-this branch is built due to some big change due to the shit of MCU
+this branch is built due to some big change caused by the shit of MCU

+difference from main:

+in main, the control of car is put in the interrupt form time4; but in this branch, it have been put into a 'while', because some unpredictable error will happen if when operate global variable in interrupt function.

 |auther|chip|starting date|
 |:----------|:---------:|:-----------------|